 The Shareholder Direction provides that the Corporation will obtain and maintain a rating of A minus or higher (or its equivalent rating, depending on the credit rating agency) on its senior debt securities, as rated by two accredited credit rating agencies in Ontario (which include S&P, DBRS and Moody's).
-See section 9.4 under the heading "Credit Rating" for more information on the Corporation's credit ratings as at December 31, 2018.
+See section 9.4 entitled "Credit Rating" for more information on the Corporation's credit ratings as at December 31, 2019.